George S. Patton: Inter-war years

-Patton left France for New York City on March 2, 1919.
-After the war, he was assigned to Camp Meade, Maryland, and reverted to his permanent rank of captain on June 30, 1920, though he was promoted to major again the next day.
+Patton left France for New York City on 2 March 1919.
+After the war, he was assigned to Camp Meade, Maryland, and reverted to his permanent rank of captain on 30 June 1920, though he was promoted to major again the next day.
 Patton was given temporary duty in Washington D.C. that year to serve on a committee writing a manual on tank operations.
 During this time he developed a belief that tanks should be used not as infantry support, but rather as an independent fighting force.
-Patton supported the M1919 tank design created by J. Walter Christie, a project which was shelved due to financial considerations.
+Patton supported the M1919 design created by J. Walter Christie, a project which was shelved due to financial considerations.
 While on duty in Washington, D.C., in 1919, Patton met Dwight D. Eisenhower, who would play an enormous role in Patton's future career.
 During and following Patton's assignment in Hawaii, he and Eisenhower corresponded frequently.
 Patton sent notes and assistance to help Eisenhower graduate from the General Staff College.
 With Christie, Eisenhower, and a handful of other officers, Patton pushed for more development of armored warfare in the interwar era.
 These thoughts resonated with Secretary of War Dwight Davis, but the limited military budget and prevalence of already-established Infantry and Cavalry branches meant the U.S. would not develop its armored corps much until 1940.

-On September 30, 1920, then-Major Patton relinquished command of the 304th Tank Brigade and was reassigned to Fort Myer as commander of 3rd Squadron, 3rd Cavalry.
+On 30 September 1920, then-Major Patton relinquished command of the 304th Tank Brigade and was reassigned to Fort Myer as commander of 3rd Squadron, 3rd Cavalry.
 Loathing duty as a peacetime staff officer, he spent much time writing technical papers and giving speeches on his combat experiences at the General Staff College.

 In July 1921 Patton became a member of the American Legion Tank Corps Post No. 19.
 Maj.
-Patton led the rescue effort after a January 1922 blizzard destroyed the Knickerbocker Theatre in D.C.
+Patton led the rescue effort after the January 1922 blizzard destroyed the Knickerbocker Theatre in D.C.
 From 1922 to mid-1923 he attended the Field Officer's Course at the Cavalry School at Fort Riley, then he attended the Command and General Staff College from mid-1923 to mid-1924, graduating 25th out of 248.
 In August 1923, Patton saved several children from drowning when they fell off a yacht during a boating trip off Salem, Massachusetts.
 He was awarded the Silver Lifesaving Medal for this action.
 He was temporarily appointed to the General Staff Corps in Boston, Massachusetts, before being reassigned as G-1 and G-2 of the Hawaiian Division at Schofield Barracks in Honolulu in March 1925.